Defender (1981 video game): Remakes and sequels

 The success of Defender prompted Williams to approach Vid Kidz, who originally wanted to create a new game.
 DeMar, however, suggested creating an enhanced version of Defender to meet Williams' four-month deadline.
-Vid Kidz titled the game Stargate, and developed it as a sequel to Defender.
+Vid Kidz titled the game Stargate and developed it as a sequel to Defender.
 It features new elements and improved the original's performance.
-Some home ports of Stargate were released under the title Defender II for trademark purposes.
+Some home ports of Stargate were released under the title Defender II.
 Williams released a Defender-themed pinball machine in 1982.
 It has many elements from the original game: sound effects, enemies, waves, and weapons.
 Williams produced fewer than 400 units.

+The 1988 computer game StarRay was renamed and released as Revenge of Defender by Epyx in 1989.

-Midway's 1991 Strike Force is an arcade update to Defender in the same way that Smash TV is an update to Robotron: 2084.
-Jarvis and DeMar assisted with the game, but it was not widely distributed.
+Midway's 1991 Strike Force is an update and indirect sequel to Defender.
+Jarvis and DeMar assisted with the game.
 Atari Corporation released Defender 2000 in 1995 for the Atari Jaguar.
-It was written by Jeff Minter, who had previously updated Tempest as Tempest 2000.Defender is included in the 1996 compilation Williams Arcade's Greatest Hits.
+It was developed by Jeff Minter, who had previously updated Tempest as Tempest 2000.

-In 1997, Tiger Electronics released a handheld edition of Defender with a grayscale LCD screen, which doubles as a keychain ornament.

 A 2002 remake, published simply as Defender, uses 3D graphics and a third-person viewpoint.
 It was released for the Xbox, GameCube, and PlayStation 2.
+The original game is included in the 1996 compilation Williams Arcade's Greatest Hits and the 2003 compilation Midway Arcade Treasures.
+In 1997, Tiger Electronics released a handheld edition of Defender with a grayscale LCD screen, which doubles as a keychain ornament.

 Influenced games and clones

-Home games that copied Defender's design include Gorgon (1981) and Repton (1983) for the Apple II, Alien Defense (1981) for the TRS 80 Model III, Defender 64 (1983) and Guardian (1984) for the Commodore 64, Invasion of the Body Snatchas!
-(1983) for the ZX Spectrum, Dropzone (1984) for the Atari 8-bit family, and for the BBC Micro Defender (1982) was renamed to Planetoid (1984) to avoid litigation.
-It influenced Jeff Minter's Andes Attack for the VIC-20 home computer, and later his bigravitational Sheep in Space.
+Home games that copied Defender's design include Gorgon (1981) and Repton (1983) for the Apple II; Alien Defense (1981) for the TRS 80 Model III; Chopper Command (1982) for the Atari 2600; Protector II (1983) and Dropzone (1984) for the Atari 8-bit computers; and, for the BBC Micro, Defender (1982) was renamed to Planetoid (1984) to avoid litigation.
+It influenced Jeff Minter's Andes Attack for the VIC-20 home computer.
+StarRay (1988) was retitled Revenge of Defender in the US.
+Some games, such as The Tail of Beta Lyrae (1983) and R-Type (1987), were influenced more by Defender's side-scrolling action than the gameplay itself.
+Later games influenced by Defender include Datastorm (1989) for the Amiga and Fantasy Zone (1986) for arcades and a variety of home consoles.

-Other games built upon the core concept of protecting people or vehicles along the ground in a horizontally scrolling world, such as Protector II for the Atari 8-bit family, Chopper Command for the Atari 2600, and Choplifter, all three of which were released in 1982.

-Some later games were also influenced by Defender, like Datastorm (1989) for the Amiga and Fantasy Zone (1986) for arcades and a variety of home consoles.